NZ landscapes to star in a different Middle-earth

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The expensive series, subtitled "The Rings of Power," takes place 4,000 years before the events in the blockbuster movie adaptations of writer J.R.R.
-Tolkien's beloved books.
-The time period is known as the Second Age.
+The creators of Amazon Prime's "Lord of the Rings" unveiled the most extensive look yet at the series at the annual San Diego Comic-Con convention, promising an entirely different immersion into the fantasy world of Middle-earth.

-Peter Jackson's movies were set in the Third Age, which was "post-apocalyptic, all of these kingdoms have fallen," Patrick McKay, co-creator of the new series, told fans in a packed convention hall.
+Peter Jackson's movies were set in the Third Age, which was "post-apocalyptic, all of these kingdoms have fallen," Patrick McKay, co-creator of the new series, told fans in a packed convention hall on Friday.

 "Rings of Power" begins with Middle-earth at a time of peace, "vibrant and filled with light," and showcases the gleaming island kingdom of Numenor, McKay said.
 The harfoots, predecessors of hobbits, are nomads and "far from the Shire," he said.